 - Subcutaneous immune globulin (Cuvitru, Gammagard liquid, Hizentra, Hyqvia)

-(NOTE: For Medicare Advantage, please refer to the Medicare Coverage Section below for coverage guidance)
+(NOTE: For Medicare Advantage, Medicaid and FIDE-SNP, please refer to the Coverage Sections below for coverage guidance.)

 The requirements of the Horizon BCBSNJ Site of Service for Administration for Infusion and Injectable Prescription Medications Program may require a precertification/prior authorization via MagellanRx Management.
 These requirements are member-specific: please verify member eligibility and requirements through the Horizon Provider Portal (www.horizonblue.com/provider).
 Ordering clinicians should request pre-certification from MagellanRx Management at ih.magellanrx.com or call 1-800-424-4508 (when applicable).